-- 1. The Company Statement of Financial Position as at December 31, 2021. - 2.
-The following statements for the period from July 9, 2021 to December 31, 2021: the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows. - 3.
+- 1. The Statement of Financial Position as at December 31, 2023. - 2.
+The Statement of Profit or Loss and Other Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows for 2023. - 3.
 The notes comprising a summary of the accounting policies and other explanatory information.